javeria-malik/Data_wrangling.python/README.md

 # Data_wrangling.python
-it include all work of data wrangling
+It include all work of data wrangling.